Staffing for Adequate Fire and Emergency Response (SAFER) (97.083)

 Award Procedure

 Applications or plans are peer reviewed and subsequently also reviewed by DHS program and administrative staff.
-Any issues or concerns noted in the application will be negotiated with the successful applicant prior to the award being issued.
+Any issues or concerns noted in the application might be addressed with the successful applicant prior to the award being issued.

 Deadlines